-Mental Health lead: Joshua McDonald
+Mental Health lead: Mr Joshua McDonald

-This policy is based on the template first sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+This policy is based on the template policy written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
 It has been revised annually in line with all KCSIE revisions.
-(Next Revision date September 2023)
+(Next Revision date September 2024)

-This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges, September 2022.
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges, September 2023.